laurentjutrasdube/Dual-Regime_Geometry_for_Embryonic_Patterning/README.md

 - **3-gene\_det.ipynb**

-    This notebook performs deterministic simulations of the symmetric 3-gene Models 1, 2, 3 and 4.
+    This notebook performs deterministic simulations of the symmetric 3-gene Models 1 and 2, and deterministic simulations of the 3-gene Models 1 and 2 with Hill functions for the weights of the dynamic and static modules.
 It also performs a bifurcation analysis of these models using the data found in the `XPPAUTO_data` folder, which also contains the `.ode` files used to generate the data with the XPP AUTO software [1].
-Figure 2 and Figure 2--figure supplements 1 and 2 show the results obtained with this notebook.
+Figure 2, Figure 2--figure supplements 1 and 2, and Figure 7--figure supplement 2 show the results obtained with this notebook.

 - **3-gene\_stoch.ipynb**

-    This notebook performs stochastic simulations of the symmetric 3-gene Models 1, 2, 3 and 4.
+    This notebook performs stochastic simulations of the symmetric 3-gene Models 1, and 2, and stochastic simulations of the 3-gene Models 1 and 2 with Hill functions for the weights of the dynamic and static modules.
 It also generates plots of the mutual information using the data found in the `Mutual_info_data` folder, which also contains the `python` codes used to generate the data.
 Figure 3 and Figure 3--figure supplement 1 show the results obtained with this notebook.

 - **3-gene\_asym.ipynb**